Marvitect/ChefLeadHarvester/README.md

 - Node.js installed on your system
 - A valid Yelp API key

+## Features
+- Fetches restaurant data from the Yelp API.
+- Extracts and formats chef lead information.
+- Iterates using pagination to collect up to 500 leads.
+- Saves the collected leads in CSV format.

 ## Setup
 1. Clone the repository.
 2. Run `npm install` to install dependencies.